rcbop/angular-gallery-exercise/README.md

 - edit `app.modules.ts`, add references to the previously installed external modules above inside @NgModule imports
 - create component `ng generate component image-gallery` to be our home page gallery.
 - add the new gallery component `image-gallery` to the angular router to be our root page `/`
-- add new model inside `src/app/model/` for holding the image data
+- add new model interface inside `src/app/model/` for holding the image data based on the api response structure
 - create service for getting image metadata `ng generate service image`
+- implement methods to fetch images inside the service
+- create `ng generate component image-details` for detailing an image